ClusterHQ/flocker/docs/docker-integration/manual-install.rst

 Next step
 =========

-:ref:`Try a tutorial <docker-tutorials>` to kick the tyres on your Flocker cluster with Docker Swarm!
+:ref:`Try a tutorial <docker-tutorials>` to kick the tires on your Flocker cluster with Docker Swarm!